bxdoan/bxdoan/README.md

 <div align="center">

-> Life comes at a cost.
-Wouldn’t it be arrogant to die before you’ve repaid that debt?
+> The last ones standing are the victors Only the strongest If you want to be the last one standing become strong

-> — Yuuji Kazami —
+> — Tobio Kageyama —

 </div>